Having a friend that knows you inside out should be a good thing, but in Nishikata's case, the opposite is true.

 For Takagi, each challenge presents an opportunity for Nishitaka to acquire more knowledge, and she strives to accomplish that goal.
 Yes, part of why Takagi teases him is for her own amusement; she enjoys watching her opponent panic, struggle and ultimately collapse under the pressure she places upon him.
 However, the other part is because Takagi wants to see Nishitaka mature and grow.
 The puzzles that she tasks him with are crafted out of love; Takagi gives Nishitaka a hard time mainly because she cares about him, and this detail really strengthens their relationship.

 When Skilled Teaser Takagi-san directs its focus away from the smoke and mirrors, it's actually a genuinely sweet and charming show to watch, and the central couple’s relationship emphasizes its virtues.
-The crisp and detailed scenery flourishes around them as the central couple steadily increase their feelings of affection for one another.
-On the surface, Nishitaka and Takagi couldn't be more different if they tried to be.
+On the surface, Nishitaka and Takagi couldn't be more different if they tried.
 While Nishitaka approaches every situation with tact and caution, Takagi is far more direct.
-While Nishitaka leans towards the naive, Takagi is extraordinarily perceptive.
+While Nishitaka leans towards the naive, Takagi is incredibly perceptive.
 While Nishitaka is something of a workaholic, Takagi is more relaxed.
 However, with a closer observation, one can see that, despite the surface-level differences, they are essentially alike.
 Both Nishitaka and Takagi are confident and intelligent individuals that adopt an extremely timid approach to their relationship (Nishitaka more than Takagi).
 Watching them develop more and more into expressing their feelings for one another, while supporting each other along the way, is easily the highlight of the show.
 In fact, the central couple's bond is so heartwarming, nuanced, and inspiring that it allows one to overlook the more unappealing aspects, the various deficiencies and mishaps, of this show that materialize just outside the insulated sphere of the central couple.

 The relationship between Mano and Nakai, classmates of Nishitaka and Takagi, is among the most dull and lifeless that I’ve seen in recent memory.
 Mano is the “shy one”, blushing, squirming, and stammering about to no end, while Nakai is but a cardboard cutout, hardly worth mentioning, really, and they lack even a faint resemblance of chemistry.
 Then, there's Mina and Sanae, classmates of the central couple that serve as comic relief.
 The adventures that this pair embark on are rife with memorable gags - my personal favorite is a recurring act where they dub over random conversations, like an exchange between cats or a chat between the central couple - but they tend to wear themselves out after a while.
 Mina and Sanae’s adventures are meant to represent the protagonists’ shenanigans from a different, more carefree, perspective but they (more or less) come across as re-iterations of previous events than anything creative or unique.
 It doesn't help matters much that this show stylistically pigeonholes these two.
 One is the “genki girl”, manically working herself into a frenzy over trivial matters, while the other is the “quiet one”, silently observing the mess that unfolds around her, and Takagi-san never allows either of them an opportunity to establish themselves beyond these classifications.